retr0gr4d3/bugsplatter/README.md

-# Bugsplatter (WIP)
+# Bugsplatter is a work in progress.

-Bugsplatter (working title) is an easy troubleshooter for Windows-based bugs and glitches.
+Please ensure you have read this readme before continuing.

 ---